 The Certificate of Completion Emergency Medical Services Technician II one-year certificate program is accredited by the Oregon Department of Education and the Oregon Health Authority Department of Human Services - EMS.
 It offers career training for entry-level personnel in EMT, increased training/skills employers are seeking, plus additional education in science.
 Students will gain a better understanding of human anatomy and injury.
 Successful completion of the EMT151 and 152 lead to eligibility to sit for the State of Oregon and National Registry of Emergency Medical Technicians (NREMT) certifying exam.

-Successful completion of the curriculum leads to a one-year certificate and eligibility to apply for the second year of the AAS Paramedic program at Souhwestern or any other Oregon community college offering the AAS degree.
+Successful completion of the curriculum leads to a one-year certificate and eligibility to apply for the second year of the AAS Paramedic program at Southwestern or any other Oregon community college offering the AAS degree.
 Click here to learn more.

-Students are required to complete the college placement process to determine skill level and readiness in math, reading and writing.
-As part of their training program, students must begin with the courses within their skill level as determined by the college placement process.
+Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
+As part of their training program, students must begin with the courses within their skill level as determined by the placement process.
 Students will also be required to complete a separate EMT program application for the level of Emergency Medical Technician for entry into EMT151 Emergency Medical Technician Part A.